-This ‘advice’ could be likened to the sort of guidance we’d give to a child who’s surely coming into God’s Presence—for which we’re all in.
+This ‘advice’ could be likened to the sort of guidance we’d give to a child who’s surely coming into God’s Presence — for which we’re all in.
 But the child’s not that aware yet.
-And neither were we even aware of this fact: God is there—a prime witness to all that goes on here.
+And neither were we aware of this fact: God is there — a prime witness to all that goes on here.

 The Fear of the Lord Takes Shape

-The very angle of right relationship with God—the fear of the Lord—the ongoing thread from beginning to end in Proverbs, and both implicitly and explicitly also from Genesis to Revelation—is continued through these initial twelve verses.
+The very angle of right relationship with God — the fear of the Lord — an ongoing thread from beginning to end in Proverbs, and implicitly and explicitly from Genesis to Revelation, is continued through these initial twelve verses.

 This is where it begins to take shape in the listener’s mind and heart.

-We honour the Lord (verses 9-10), for instance, with the very first fruits of all we produce—words, acts, income, ingenuity... everything and not a thing spared.
-This is good example of how our devotedness is to look, that the Lord is to be central-most at the initiation of all our decisions.
-This is not an easy transition to make, but it’s one that is necessary if we’re to grow in wisdom.
+We honour the Lord (verses 9-10), for instance, with the first fruits of all we produce — words, acts, income, ingenuity... everything and not a thing spared.
+This is good example of how our devotedness is to look; that the Lord is to be uppermost in consideration of all our decisions.
+This is not an easy transition to make, but it’s one that’s necessary if we’re to grow in wisdom.

 Approaches to ‘Discipline’

-This is a bolt that no one really wants to hear, but it is there all the same.
+This is a bolt that no one really wants to hear, but it’s there all the same.

 “My child, do not despise the Lord’s discipline